Frequently Asked Questions

 At DeliverFund, we have decades of experience from our careers in the CIA, NSA, Special Operations, and law enforcement, and we use the same counterterrorism methodologies in our previous careers and apply them to the fight against human trafficking.
 If human traffickers touch the internet, we can and do find them.
 By following the money and disrupting the human trafficking market, DeliverFund is taking these criminals out of the equation.

-We post all job openings on careers.deliverfund.org and announce them on our social media when they are available.
+We announce all job openings on our social media, particularly on LinkedIn, when they are available.

 Join the Fight

 Take direct action in the fight against human trafficking by donating to DeliverFund